-Esteemed nurse and healthcare leader Vicki Caraway, R.N., BSN, MBA, NE-BC, has been appointed chief nursing officer at Miami Cancer Institute, part of Baptist Health South Florida.
+Esteemed nurse and healthcare leader Vicki Caraway, R.N., BSN, MBA, NE-BC, has been appointed chief nursing officer of Baptist Health Cancer Care, where she will oversee all nursing functions at Miami Cancer Institute and Lynn Cancer Institute.

 Ms. Caraway has more than 32 years of oncology nursing experience.
 Most recently, she was vice president of Nursing Research and Care Management at Florida Cancer Specialists (FCS) and American Oncology Network, sister companies.
 While there, she established the first FCS-wide genetic counseling program and the first FCS palliative/support care program.

 Previously she spent 28 years at Moffitt Cancer Center in Tampa, where she served in many leadership roles, heading strategic organizational-wide initiatives in nursing, revenue cycle, operations and research.
 She also oversaw the planning, construction and opening of Moffitt’s 207,000-square-foot outpatient satellite facility on the McKinley Campus.
 Ms. Caraway began her nursing career in Athens, Georgia, where she cared for patients in the surgical and neuro units.
 She earned her BSN in nursing from the University of Tampa and her MBA from St. Leo University.